JoseRoca/AfxNova/docs/String Management /String Procedures - II.md

 #### Return value

-A CSafeArray containing a token in each element.
+A DSafeArray containing a token in each element.

 #### Usage example

 ```
-DIM cws AS CWSTR = "- This, a sample string."
+DIM dws AS DWSTRING = "- This, a sample string."
-DIM cwsa AS CSafeArray = AfxStrSplit(cws, " ,.-")
+DIM dsa AS DSafeArray = AfxStrSplit(cws, " ,.-")
-FOR i AS LONG = cwsa.LBound TO cwsa.UBound
+FOR i AS LONG = dsa.LBound TO dsa.UBound
-  PRINT cwsa.GetStr(i)
+  PRINT dsa.GetStr(i)
 NEXT
 ```
-**Include file**: CSafeArray.inc
+**Include file**: DSafeArray.inc

 ---